asousadias/Risset_Inharmonique1977_RT/README.md

 ## Contents:
 You will find two folders containing Max and Csound patches to process PLF cards in MUSICV:<br>
 -_JCRisset_InharmoniquePLF_2018_: A first test.
 Reduced scores and orchestra provided for test purposes.
-Deprecated.
+Deprecated.<br>
--_JCRisset_InharmoniquePLF_2019_: A folder containing materials for realtime generation of the listings provided by Lorrain (1980) and Risset.
+-_JCRisset_InharmoniquePLF_2019_: A folder containing materials for realtime generation of the listings provided by Lorrain (1980) and Risset.<br><br>
 Supported PLF subroutines: PLF4, PLF5, PLF6 and PLF7 as mentioned in Lorrain (1980) and reworked by Sousa Dias upon a FORTRAN listing provided by Risset.<br>
 __NOTE:__ This is a test version, in progress, so use it at your own risk.